 Properly fried water spinach can hold a lovely green color.

 - 2 tbsp. vegetable cooking oil

 - 1 tbsp. light soy sauce , or use ½ for a lighter taste

 - ⅛ tsp. salt

 - Discard the tough stems and keep the tender parts.
 Then break the water spinach into 10cm length sections.
 Wash carefully and drain.

-- Heat oil in wok over highest fire, add dried chili pepper and heat until they turn dark red.
+- Heat oil in wok over highest fire.
 Add garlic, fry for a short time (around 5-8 seconds).
-Add water spinach and salt, quickly fry for no more than 20 seconds until all of the vegetables get seared evenly.
-Add salt and mix well.
+Add water spinach salt, quickly fry 2-3 seconds, then add salt and light soy sauce.
+Mix well.

 - Serve immediately.
 After around 8-10 minutes, the vegetables become dark due to oxidation process.
 So this should be the last to make dish if you are preparing a large meal.